vijaybharatigate6/iris_recognition/README.md

 ## Installation

-##### - Add the dependency to use library in project:
+#####  Add the dependency to use library in project:
   ```
      implementation 'com.github.vijaybharatigate6:iris_recognition:1.0'
   ```

 ## Run Project

-Once all the settings of project are configured.
-To start import.
+Once all the settings of the project are configured.
+Then start with import:

 ```shell
    import com.gate6.g6_iris_recognition.g6_irisRecognition;